How you will learn

 A wide range of software packages are used to support the Computer Science curriculum, including tools for software/apps development, systems modelling, mathematical manipulation and more.
 There is free access to commercial software and servers, and many facilities are available in the evenings and at weekends.

-In the first year we support all of our teaching with regular personal tutorials – these are hour-long sessions in which each personal tutor meets with all of their personal tutees.
-Building a relationship with your personal tutor is really important, so they can provide you with effective support throughout your time with us, and write more personable references for placements and job applications towards the end of your degree.
+In the first year we support all of our teaching with regular personal tutorials – these are hour-long sessions in which each academic tutor meets with all of their personal tutees.
+Building a relationship with your academic tutor is really important, so they can provide you with effective support throughout your time with us, and write more personable references for placements and job applications towards the end of your degree.

 Peer-assisted learning and drop-in sessions